 From a fat loss perspective, both high- and low-intensity cardio both result in the same amount of fat loss, when calories burned are matched.
-So whether you like to get out for a long walk or prefer to power through a short blast of conditioning, the choice is yours.
+So whether you like to get out for a long, brisk walk or prefer to power through a short blast of conditioning, the choice is yours.

 If your goal is adding strength, cardio still has a bit of a role to play in your training.
 Your ability to recover between sets and between sessions is an important part of you making progress.
 After all, you can’t expect to lift heavy if you’re still struggling to breathe after your last set.

 Long, slow steady state (10-20 minutes at around 60% max effort) will build an aerobic base to aid recovery.
 Adding some higher intensity (8-10 rounds of 10-20 second short bursts at around 90% max effort) conditioning work will aid in recovery between sets.

 Keep most of your higher intensity work on separate training days where possible and keep it short.

 See Strength ⬆️

 Adding muscle size is about 3 things: enough training volume, enough calories and enough recovery.

 Training volume is sets x reps x load.
 You need to be able to recover between sets to maintain the load and reps for the programmed volume.
 You’ll gain more muscle lift 4 sets of 10 at 100kg (4000kg moved), than you would if you only got 2 x10 at 100, then 8 at 100, followed by 8 at 95kg (3560kg or 11% less).